Rev. Wayne D. Mueller

 When you are looking for answers, start with an honest review of all the blessings God gives you.
 Count your spiritual blessings, your financial resources, your physical and mental health, and the ability of your spouse to help you care for your children.
 Talk it over with your pastor or a trusted Christian friend.
 Above all, together with your marriage partner, take it to the Lord in prayer.

 God promises the blessing of children to help us make our own decisions, not to measure others’.
 The family we think has too many children may have the spiritual resources which make up for financial shortfalls.
 The couple we might urge to have more children may have made their decision in the fear of the Lord.
 There is a spiritual dimension to our attitude about children.
-How we think of children when we are contemplating marriage and afterwards will show we trust that when God says, “Children are a blessing,” he speaks the truth.
+How we think of children when we are contemplating marriage and afterward will show we trust that when God says, “Children are a blessing,” he speaks the truth.